A Note From the Editor

 - Montpelier Plantation Inn is another one-time sugar mill that was converted into a small hotel and now is a member of the prestigious Relais & Chateaux group.

-- Four Seasons Resort - a 350-acre, family-friendly luxury resort on Pinney's Beach that maintains a freshwater pool reserved for adults.
+- Four Seasons Resort is a 350-acre, family-friendly luxury resort on Pinney's Beach that maintains a freshwater pool reserved for adults.
 A walk south on Pinney’s Beach brings you to Sunshine’s, a barefoot, bathing suit, T-shirt and shorts hangout famous for its Killer Bee rum-and-passion-fruit cocktail.